localstack/localstack.github.io/content/blog/2022-08-04-parity-explained/index.md

 ---
 title: LocalStack and AWS Parity Explained
 description: "At LocalStack we are committed to constantly improve the cloud dev experience.
-Here is how our AWS Service Framework and a new snapshot testing framework help us to stay on top of AWS changes."
+Here is how our AWS Server Framework and a new snapshot testing framework help us to stay on top of AWS changes."
 lead: "At LocalStack we are committed to constantly improve the cloud dev experience.
-Here is how our AWS Service Framework and a new snapshot testing framework help us to stay on top of AWS changes."
+Here is how our AWS Server Framework and a new snapshot testing framework help us to stay on top of AWS changes."
 date: 2022-08-04
 lastmod: 2022-08-04
 images: []